enrico391/Sbem_workspace/README.md

-# Sbem - A Robotics Friend
+# Sbem - A Robotic Friend

 This is my project, a robot built with ROS2 and completely 3D-printed.
 I created it to learn robotics and the ROS framework.
 I took inspiration from the **Really Useful Robot** by James Bruton, using his wheelbase but with modified motors and electronics.
 For ROS2, I followed the **Articulated Robotics** YouTube channel, which greatly helped me during my learning journey.
 I'm using also the ros2 package **audio_common** provided by **Miguel Ángel González Santamarta**.
 The chassis is completely designed by me and 3d printed.